 Learning lessons from the GCM negotiations

 Between 2018 and 2019, the Radical Right was in government in four member states, Austria (FPÖ until spring 2019), Hungary (Fidesz), Italy (Lega Nord until summer 2019) and Poland (PiS).
 Along with the support of opposition Radical Right parties in other European countries, they mobilised opposition to the UN’s Global Compact for Migration (GCM).
 Examining their opposition to the Compact identified a dual strategy for opposing the EU’s multilateralism.
-They combined the use of social media to mobilise their base with the more traditional diplomatic route to target the EU’s role in the negotiations and undermine the credibility of the process.
+They combined the use of social media to mobilise their base with the more traditional diplomatic route of targeting the EU’s role in the negotiations and undermining the credibility of the process.

 The Radical Right’s opposition to the GCM was due to both the substance of the agreement and what it represents in terms of global governance.
 Primarily, their nativist attitude towards migration generated significant interest from their electoral base of support.
 Aside from the substance of the compact, however, the far right also opposed this form of multilateralism in principle.
 While the Radical Right does not reject multilateralism flat out, they claim that they want foreign policy to be decided by domestic policymakers.
 They believe that multilateral organisations undermine national sovereignty and that they are unaccountable to the electorate.

 Hungarian Prime Minister Viktor Orbán presented one of the most extreme views claiming that multilateralism is ‘unnatural’ and that there is now a new age of bilateralism.
-This is a stark contrast to the EU’s commitment to multilateralism and global governance expressed also as part of the EU’s Global Strategy.
+This is a stark contrast to the EU’s commitment to multilateralism and global governance expressed as part of the EU’s Global Strategy.
 In my research, I identified that they particularly oppose the expansion into new policy areas or deepening of existing multilateral frameworks, such as new formal commitments for states, and the EU’s role as the main negotiator with the possibility of even stricter and more formal commitments for EU members.

 From the experience of the GCM negotiations, we can expect that the Radical Right will mobilise against the climate change negotiations and use the post-Brexit negotiations to further undermine EU multilateralism.